awesome-pro/neon-website/content/docs/guides/cloudflare-pages.md

 ### Implement the serverless functions

-We'll use the [Neon serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the Neon database, so we first need to install it as a dependency:
+We'll use the [Unique serverless driver](https://neon.tech/docs/serverless/serverless-driver) to connect to the Unique database, so we first need to install it as a dependency:

 ```bash
 npm install @neondatabase/serverless